Hawaiian Airlines: Further expansion and new subsidiary carrier (2013–2023)

 On May 1, 2017, the airline revealed a new logo and livery for its aircraft.

 On March 6, 2018, the airline announced an order for 10 Boeing 787–9 Dreamliners with options for an additional ten; selecting GE GEnx engines.
 An order for an additional two 787-9 aircraft was announced on January 4, 2023, converted from existing options.

 Due to the economic effects of the COVID-19 pandemic, Hawaiian Airlines reported a net loss of over $100 million for the Q2 of 2020.

 Fourteen-day travel quarantines, which were reinstated for August 2020 have also contributed to Hawaiian Airlines' plans to downsize the company by 15–25% by summer 2021.

 On May 27, 2021, Hawaiian announced that it would discontinue the 'Ohana by Hawaiian brand and its cargo and passenger services after the pandemic and resulting quarantine significantly impacted inter-island travel.
 The interruptions in service forced the airline to reconsider the viability of the operation and determine it was no longer feasible.
 The carrier's ATR fleet would be moved to the mainland and be prepared for sale.

 On April 25, 2022, Hawaiian Airlines announced they will become the first major air carrier to offer the SpaceX Starlink service on all transpacific flights.
 The service will be offered free to passengers beginning in 2023.
 In September 2024, Hawaiian announced it had installed Starlink on its Airbus fleet.

-On May 15, 2023, Hawaiian Airlines has introduced the new "Leihōkū Suites" on their Boeing 787–9 Dreamliner aircraft.
-These suites offer a space with fully lie-flat seating, an 18-inch in-flight entertainment screen, personal outlets, wireless charging, and direct aisle access.
-The design elements are said to be evoking Hawaiʻi's natural world.